The Ultimate Guide to Hiring an Author Assistant - Part 1 of 3

 When to hire an author assistant

-An author assistant, also known as an author personal assistant or author virtual assistant, can support a wide range of tasks.
+An author assistant, also known as an author personal assistant, author PA, or author virtual assistant, can support a wide range of tasks.

 8 questions to answer before hiring an author assistant